 There are so many special moments to be had in the mountains.
 Sometimes, being on the summit is an essential part of this enjoyment and achievement.
 Very often that’s at the heart of why people want to climb mountains.
 But not always.
 Sometimes there is just as much satisfaction and enjoyment to be had without actually getting to the top – appreciating the stunning landscapes, the incredible geology, the amazing flora and fauna, or simply enjoying the peace to ‘get away from it all’.
 So our other intention is to make sure you get as much as possible from our courses, in a way that suits you, whether we get to the summit or not.
 The summit really is optional.

 Hello and thank you for looking me up.
 My name is Patrick Hickie and I’ve been mountaineering and climbing for over 30 years now.
-It’s a big achievement and privilege to be a fully qualified Mountaineering and Climbing Instructor (MCI) (formerly called MIA) and a member of our professional organisation, the Association of Mountaineering Instructors.
+It’s a big achievement and privilege to be a fully qualified Winter Mountaineering and Climbing Instructor (WMCI) (formerly called MIC) and a member of our professional organisation, the Association of Mountaineering Instructors.
 The WMCI is the highest UK national qualification covering all aspects of climbing and mountaineering.
 I’ve also held both the Summer and Winter Mountain Leader certificates for over 20 years.
 In addition, I’m proud to be a fully qualified International Mountain Leader (IML) and member of the British Association of International Mountain Leaders.
 Mountaineering and climbing are broad activities and I’ve been involved in many aspects of these including hill walking; scrambling; ‘trad’ and sport rock climbing; winter climbing (both ice and mixed); Alpine mountaineering; ski-touring; and expeditions to the greater ranges.
-Some good fortune has seen me on first and second ascent expeditions in the Himalayas and climbed in corners of the world as far flung as Alaska, Patagonia and New Zealand.
+Some good fortune has seen me on first and second ascent expeditions in the Himalayas and climbing in corners of the world as far flung as Alaska, Patagonia and New Zealand.
 I’ve climbed and ski-toured in the Alps and Norway, and, nearer to home, been mountaineering and rock climbing all over the UK from the sea cliffs of Cornwall to the north face of Ben Nevis.